Now Reading

 Tanzi and Bartlett’s research shows that through continual learning and repetitive action over the course of weeks and months, our brains form these new synapses, or neural networks, to communicate to the rest of our body that we are not stuck, but there are new ways out.
 As we actively form new neural pathways, the old ones fade.
 This may sound simple enough, but it takes work.

-Because everyone in the cancer community is affected by this disease in a myriad of ways, Bartlett has a few simple strategies to help anyone tap into neuroplasticity.
+Because everyone in the cancer community is affected by this disease in myriad ways, Bartlett has a few simple strategies to help anyone tap into neuroplasticity.
 These strategies are particularly useful for situations as stressful as a cancer diagnosis and are easy enough to begin right away.

 “You can start right now by opening your eyes, looking out a window, or even in a room, and taking in a wide view, rather than a narrow view, around you,” Bartlett says.
 “Especially right now, we have our vision narrowed down [by] looking at our phones, computers and devices.
 And that ends up stressing out the brain, because the brain’s not used to it — it’s a whole new thing in evolution.”
 Bartlett says this is called taking in a “panoramic view,” and that it does wonders for our brain.